How to Set Up a Winning Sales Cadence For Prospecting

 In order to truly cover all the bases, try an omni-channel approach (don’t forget texting).

-Here’s an example of a low-touch sequence using a combination of emails and phone calls:
+Here’s an example of a low-touch cadence using a combination of emails and phone calls:

 Day 1 – Send your first email